Solar Setups: Choosing the Right Converters and Inverters

 The equipment you need will largely be determined by the solar setup you want to run.
 Users who plan to rely heavily on a battery bank, for instance, should probably opt for a decent MPPT charge controller, while those who anticipate expanding their array in the near future will likely want to go for microinverters, as it’s easier to add panels with that type of arrangement.

-The size of converter or inverter you need should be based on how many watts your solar array can generate and how many watts your household uses.
+The size of the converter or inverter you need should be based on how many watts your solar array can generate and how many watts your household uses.
 If you get a converter with an input capacity that’s too small, you won’t be able to maximize your array’s efficiency, and you might risk frying the device.
 If you get an inverter with an output capacity that’s too small, you won’t be able to power all of your home’s appliances.

 Popular Solar Products